NEST

 NISER is an off-campus centre of Homi Bhabha National Institute (HBNI) and all academic programmes of NISER are affiliated to HBNI.

-Although UM-DAE CEBS is a DAE institution, it is physically located on the Kalina campus of University of Mumbai and the degrees to students are awarded by Mumbai University.
+Although UM-DAE CEBS is a DAE institution, it is physically located on the Vidyanagari campus of University of Mumbai.
+Academic programs of CEBS are affiliated with University of Mumbai.

 These institutes were started with the mandate to provide high quality teaching in basic sciences by a faculty of distinguished scientists embedded in a vibrant research environment and to create a national pool of scientists ready to take up research challenges in the frontiers of basic and applied sciences.

 Scholarship: The candidates admitted to the programme are eligible to receive annual scholarship of Rs.60,000 through DISHA program of Department of Atomic Energy, Government of India.
 In addition, the scholarship recipients receive grant of Rs.20,000 per annum for summer internship.
 Candidates selected by DST for the INSPIRE-SHE program are endorsed for INSPIRE scholarship by NISER and CEBS.
-Alumni of the programme are presently pursuing PhD at the reputed universities and institutes in India & abroad.
+A vast majority of students graduating from the integrated MSc programs offered in the two

-Besides, top performers at NISER and CEBS, securing overall grades above certain threshold at the end of the programme, are eligible to appear directly for the interview for admission to Bhabha Atomic Research Centre (BARC) training school.
+Appointment in Bhabha Atomic Research Centre: Students graduating with overall grades above a certain threshold are eligible to appear directly for the interview for appointment as Trainee Scientific Officer in Bhabha Atomic Research Centre (BARC).

 No. of seats: Total number of seats at NISER and CEBS are 200 and 57, respectively.